Cupolas of Capitalism

 An Art Deco block with classical elements

-Conceptual plans for the new Alaska State Capitol Building may be found on the Alaska Capitol Design Competition website.
+Thanks to the Internet Archive Wayback Machine, some of the conceptual plans from the Alaska Capitol Design Competition are still available online despite the disappearance of the original project website.
 Morphosis had been the only competition finalist to submit a design that incorporated a large dome, although the proposal from Moshe Safdie had at least featured a clever abstraction of the form.
 For an architectural perspective on the project, see Marianne Cusato's critique in the Town Paper, an urban design publication.

-1956-57, lawmakers were considering constructing a new capitol.
-At the request of a reporter, the famous architect, Frank Lloyd Wright, sketched out and presented his visionof the ideal capitol, which he called the "Pro Bono Publico" (a.k.a.
+1954-57, lawmakers were considering constructing a new capitol.
+At the request of a reporter, the famous architect, Frank Lloyd Wright, sketched out and presented his vision of the ideal capitol, which he called the "Pro Bono Publico" (a.k.a.
 "The Oasis").
-Neither Wright's new capitol project nor anyone else's were built.
-A poster showing Wright's unrealized design is available from the publishing house, Pomegranate.
+Wright's new capitol project never progressed beyond the drawing board.
+Four different posters showing Wright's unrealized design are available from 1000Museums.com.
 Wright's own book, A Testament includes other views of the project.
+The Guggenheim Museum in New York has put on an exhibition with drawings and a video of the 3D animated model that Vivien Liu developed as a student at the Harvard University Graduate School of Architecture.

 East (front) elevation of the Arizona State Capitol Building.
-Photo courtesy of Pat & Debbi Furrie, taken in June of 2003.
+Photo courtesy of Pat and Debbi Furrie, taken in June of 2003.

 Neoclassical state capitol building with Spanish influences